 - Once the doughnuts have cooled you can make the glaze.

 - Mix the icing sugar with the vanilla and water and add the desired food colouring (optional).

-- Pour the glaze over the doughnuts and dip them into the multi-coloured sprinkles.
+- Pour the glaze over the doughnuts, allow the glaze the drain and begin to set and then dip them into the multi-coloured sprinkles.